 NEVER use your dog’s crate as a punishment and do not keep him there for long periods of time.
 Your dog will not love their crate if you make them spend all their time there.
 Dogs were not meant to live in cages.

 Provide water and entertainment, like toys, television or radio while you’re out.
 We do not recommend giving your dog chews or any toys he would put into his mouth while left unattended.
-This puzzle toy from Amazon has no removable parts and will exercise your pup’s mind while he’s in his kennel.
+Try a puzzle toy instead.
 He’ll earn treats throughout the day as he figures it out!
 Teach him how to work the puzzle while you’re home so he enjoys it more on his own.

 Be sure to start with small periods of time – a dog who does not want to be in their crate can injure themselves trying to get out of it.
 Working up the amount of time will keep them from causing themselves harm and help them love their crate gradually.